to Create Google

 - Provisions addressing compliance with key regulations and standards, including FERPA and SOC2, among others

-- Completion of the Higher Education Cloud Vendor Assessment Toolkit (HECVAT) for both GCP and G Suite–ensuring compliance with industry standards and detail authentication, data encryption methods, disaster recovery plans, and demonstrating commitment to transparency and documenting the strict security protocols built into the infrastructure.
+- Completion of the Higher Education Cloud Vendor Assessment Toolkit (HECVAT) for both GCP and G Suite–ensuring compliance with industry standards and detail authentication, data encryption methods, disaster recovery plans, and demonstrating a commitment to transparency and documenting the strict security protocols built into the infrastructure.

 - Community-based pricing discount